 - Engagement letters for any assumed clients;

 - A listing and disposition of all trust balances attached to cases moving to the acquiring firm;

 - A listing of all outstanding WIP (fees and costs), AR (fees and costs) for cases moving to the acquiring firm; and

 - Three years income statements and balance sheets.

-If an insider buying the firm, a simple agreed upon procedure engagement with the neutral CPA may suffice.
+If an insider is buying the firm, a simple agreed-upon procedure engagement with the neutral CPA may suffice.